18 Top-Rated Weekend Getaways in the Northeast

 6. Mystic, Connecticut

 Oozing charm from every corner, Mystic is one of the most beautiful places to visit in Connecticut.
-A romantic maritime gem, this historic town has everything you look for in a quiet weekend getaway.
+A romantic maritime gem, this historic town has everything you look for in a quiet weekend getaway in the Northeast.
 Charming shops line the quaint streets, tasty restaurants tempt your taste buds, and world-class museums will intrigue your inner historian.

 Life seems to slow down in Mystic, giving visitors a chance to soak up the nautical scenery while wandering around the town's downtown core.
 Don't miss a visit to the Mystic Seaport, an incredibly impressive look into the town's seafaring past, complete with a 19th-century village and the Charles W. Morgan wooden whaling ship.

 The Mystic Aquarium is another must-visit locale chock-full of fun that kids of all ages (from 1 to 100) will enjoy.
 Virtually across the street, you'll find Olde Mistick Village, a charming area boasting unique shops (don't miss the fudge or popcorn samples) and restaurants.

 Speaking of food, Mystic Pizza (made famous by the movie that launched Julia Roberts' career) is just across the bridge.
 Why not head over for a slice (or four) of pie?

 Mystic is easily accessible from New York City and Boston by car.
 If you're looking for a good-value place to stay, the Hampton Inn & Suites Mystic is centrally located.
 At the other end of the spectrum, the beautifully appointed Spicer Mansion represents top-notch luxury in a boutique setting.

 Read More: Top-Rated Things to do in Mystic, CT